Cray-HPE/docs-csm/operations/network/management_network/Management_Network_Access_Port_Configurations.md

 Aruba UAN CAN Configuration:

-Port Configuration is the same on both switches.
+Port configuration is the same on both switches.
 ```
 interface lag 17 multi-chassis
     no shutdown